A Guide to Digital Cameras- Working Principle and Buying cameras online

 2. The aperture of the Camera

 The aperture of a camera is measured using an f-number scale.
 The aperture can constrict the light that passes through them using an internal element (called a diaphragm) by most lenses.
 This can be extended and retracted using controls on the Camera.
 If there is a requirement of more light, by pulling that diaphragm back as far as it goes, or if the need is less, the extent of the diaphragm and limit the incoming rays to a narrower, focused hole.
 Thus, therefore, is just a relative measure for the diameter of your lens opening.
 Lower f-numbers indicate a wider aperture, with f/2.8 and below being the extremes, while higher ones signify more light being blocked.
 However, there is a list of details regarding the Camera while buying a camera online, where the customer can refer for further knowledge.
+For lens, you can always trust Nikon telephoto lens.

 3. The Shutter speed of the Camera